OliPi-Project/olipi-moode/README.md

     Latest updates:

+    - Now support also Moode 10+ (Trixie)
+    - New screensaver: "Orbital" a dynamic screensaver animated by music (Only for RGB screens) .
+    - Improved audio analysis for spectrometer (need more work) and peak/vu meter to come...
+    - For compatibility Bookworm/Trixie:
+      - Migrating to systemd-zram-generator
+      - Use --system-site-packages for venv and python3-rpi-lgpio, smbus2 via APT instead of the PIP version ...

     - Separate theme_colors so you can use theme_user.yaml to change colors and don't lose your settings during an update
     - Add screensavers (LCD clock, Covers, spectrum) and menu options to select them
     - Files and folders have been reorganized